Skip to main content

 What do we mean by employee benefits insurance plans?

-‘Employee benefits insurance’ refers to any kind of benefit you provide to your workforce via group coverage.
+Employee benefits insurance refers to any kind of benefit you extend to personnel via group coverage.
 This includes things like group health insurance, critical illness cover, income protection as well as life insurance.
-These types of insurance plans and benefit packages are becoming more valued by employees and are a cost-effective way for companies to offer vital financial protection to their staff.
+These types of plans and benefit packages are becoming more valued by employees and are a cost-effective way for companies to put in place vital financial protection for their staff.

-How does group insurance work?
+How does group insurance coverage work?

-In other words, when buying group employee benefits insurance in the UK, the main contract will fall under your company’s name.
+In other words, when buying group employee benefits insurance in the UK, the main contract will fall under your business’ name.
 Your employees will then be provided with confirmation of the coverage, in other words, a certificate of coverage which allows them to use the policy in question.

 Which businesses are eligible for employee benefits in the UK?

-As long as your company is registered in the UK, you’re allowed to set up an insurance scheme for your staff.
+As long as your business is registered in the UK, you’re allowed to set up an insurance scheme for your staff.
 In order for your business to take out coverage, some schemes might require a minimum number of employees, such as three or five staff members, to start.

 Which employee benefits are mandatory in the UK and do they include insurance plans?

-While it’s not mandatory to offer employee insurance as a benefit, it can form an important part of your rewards & benefits strategy.
+While it’s not mandatory to offer insurance as a benefit, it can form an important part of your rewards & benefits strategy.
 Mandatory benefits for employees include:

 How much does employee benefits insurance cost?

 While it’s difficult to put an exact number to what a group insurance plan may cost (it’s up to your organisation to research different plans and providers), the cost usually depends on the type of coverage you want to offer.
-Health insurance, for instance, will cost more than dental coverage.
+Healthcare insurance, for instance, will cost more than dental coverage.
 The cost can also depend on the make-up of your workforce.

 What is the most in-demand employee benefits insurance cover?